CodyRWhite/AADJ-x509-Device-Sync/README.md

 # AADJ-x509-Device-Sync
 ## Thanks
-This is an adaptation of https://github.com/tcppapi/AADx509Sync by @tcppapi
+This is an adaptation of [AADx509Sync by @tcppapi](https://github.com/tcppapi/AADx509Sync)

 This script completes the workflow for x509Certificates for Device Auth.
 We are not using user certificates in this version.